johnwesleyquintero/scalesmart/docs/api/api-cache/documentation.md

 ## Technical Details

 - The function uses IndexedDB for caching.
+- The function uses the URL as the key for caching.
 - The function uses the `fetch` API to make the API request.

 ## Usage